software-mansion/protostar/README.md

 - repository http url
 - repository ssh url
 - github repository name \
-as long as it points to the same repository as one of already installed packages.
+as long as it points to the same repository as one of already installed packages. \
+You can use `--name` argument to install package using custom name and later reference it using this custom name.

 ---
 ```shell